bsorrentino/bsorrentino/_posts/2024-02-10-how-to-stream-data-over-http.md

 ### Server Side Implementation

 The Assumption is to have an [async generator function] that produces data in chunks.
-As prrof of concept here is a simple function that sends out data chunks, with a delay between each one:
+As proof of concept here is a simple function that sends out data chunks, with a delay between each one:

 ```javascript
 async function* generateData() {